secretstartups/handbook/leadership/biggest-risks/index.html.md

 Missing a super-high goal while acheiving really, really high results is still something to be acknowledged and celebrated.
 We need to set and communicate targets that both drive the highest possible results and also ensure constituents understand the business results and in context.

-## 24. Inability to respond to technological change.
+## 24. Inability to respond to technological change

 {:#inability-to-respond-to-technical-change}

 Our value of iteration keeps us from marrying ourselves to timelines and product features that get planned years before development.